icheft/A-Cnake/README.md

 Download **SFML** through terminal:
 Type `brew install SFML`.

-Download this repository, copy and paste `https://gitlab.com/icheft/snake.git` in your terminal.
+Download this repository, copy and paste `git clone https://gitlab.com/icheft/snake.git` in your terminal.

 It should create a folder name **snake**.